MicrosoftDocs/visualstudio-docs/docs/test/lab-management/use-build-or-rm-instead-of-lab-management.md

 ---
 title: Use Azure Pipelines for automated testing
-description: Learn this how you can implement automated testing or for build-deploy-test automation using Azure Pipelines and Team Foundation Server. ms.custom: SEO-VS-2020 ms.date: 10/19/2018 ms.topic: how-to
+description: Learn how you can implement automated testing or for build-deploy-test automation using Azure Pipelines and Team Foundation Server. ms.custom: SEO-VS-2020 ms.date: 10/19/2018 ms.topic: how-to